ircam-ismm/webaudio-tutorials/basics/amplitude-modulation-synthesis.md

 If you reload the page now, you should ear a simple sine oscillator at 200Hz.

 Let's now implement the modulating branch of our synthesizer.
-What we want to obtain here is a amplitude signal which has the form of a sine wave at 2Hz (i.e. our `amFrequency` value), and comprised between 0 and 1 (i.e. `amDepth` value).
+What we want to obtain here is a amplitude signal which has the form of a sine wave at 2Hz (the `amFrequency` value), and comprised between 0 and 1 (the `amDepth` value).

 ![modulating-amp](../assets/amplitude-modulation/modulating-amp.png)